freerobby/sendgrid_toolkit/README.md

   - Statistics
   - Unsubscribes

-Consuming the Sendgrid API is as simple as instantiating a class and making the call:
+Consuming the SendGrid API is as simple as instantiating a class and making the call:

     unsubscribes = SendgridToolkit::Unsubscribes.new("username", "api_key")
     unsubscribes.add :email => "email@to.unsubscribe"

 Two lines, and voila!

 Common actions are documented below under each module.
-For more details, visit the [Sendgrid Web API Documentation][2]
+For more details, visit the [SendGrid Web API Documentation][2]

 Contributing
 ------------